 Yes.
 But what are they doing about it?
 I'm doing something about the issues I believe in.
 What these people do is just complain about Donald Trump.
 They are destructive.
 What Trump is doing is reforming the immigration system, so it's easier for people to come here the legal way.

-if you don't structure our communities, we are going to do whatever we want.
+If you don't regulate the immigration, if you don't structure our communities, we are going to do whatever we want.
 We are going to take over.
 That is what I'm trying to say and I think what is happening with my culture is that its imposing [itself] on the American culture - and both cultures are reacting.

 There is nothing wrong with taco trucks on every corner, but I don't think that's what we want.
 [I would] rather have the taco truck owner be able to hire people and have more modern ways of delivering his or her products.